CHY (Revenue) Number: 13079

 How to give to King’s Inns

 There are many ways in which you can make a gift to us.
 We can accept private and corporate donations for:

-- our library conservation project.
+- Our library conservation–restoration project.
 View details here.
 Donations can be processed online through the conservation webpage.

-- other development and preservation of the heritage that is comprised in the King’s Inns, its buildings, furnishings and environs.
+- The development and preservation of the heritage that is comprised in King’s Inns.

 The King’s Inns Library welcomes the donations of journals and other material of relevance to its users.
 Donations which would support current teaching and complement the existing legal collection are particularly welcome.
 Historically the Library has benefited from donations which have contributed to the development of the collection.

 Further details can be found below.

 No matter how straightforward your question and regardless of the size of the gift you have in mind, we are here to help.